By Dan Reiter, CFP®, CPA, CDFA

 Mistake # 1.
 The Illusion of Fairness: Ignoring Taxes When Dividing Assets

-Pre-Tax Retirement Accounts: Most retirement accounts are “tax deferred”.
-Meaning, deposits into and growth within these accounts are shielded from taxes today.
-The price, however, is a full tax burden when dollars are withdrawn from the account.
+• Pre-Tax Retirement Accounts: Most retirement accounts are “tax deferred,” meaning deposits into and growth within these accounts are shielded from taxes today.
+The price for such benefit, however, is a full tax burden when dollars are withdrawn from the account.
 These most commonly include any standard IRAs and pre-tax 401(k) balances.

-Roth Accounts: Examples are both Roth IRAs as well as any Roth balance within a 401(k).
+• Roth Retirement Accounts: Examples are both Roth IRAs and any Roth balance within a workplace 401(k).
 These work the opposite way from pre-tax retirement accounts.
-Deposits made to the accounts are not deducted from taxable income.
+Deposits made into the accounts are not deducted from taxable income.
 However, withdrawals made down the road are free from tax.

-Non-Retirement Accounts: Think about the stocks, bonds, or real estate you're dividing not within a retirement account.
-You may pay capital gains taxes when you sell these assets.
-The "cost basis" – what you originally paid for them – plays a huge role.
-Note that the marital home fits this category, but certain tax breaks may apply to a portion of the gain.
-Given the nuance to such rules surrounding taxation of the marital home, however, it is important to specifically understand how to plan for the marital home in divorce.
+• Non-Retirement Accounts: Think about the stocks, bonds, or real estate you're dividing in your non-retirement investment portfolio.
+You may pay capital gains taxes when you sell these assets if the "cost basis"—what you originally paid for them—is less than you receive in the final sale.
+The marital home fits this category, but certain tax breaks may apply to a portion of that gain, as discussed earlier.

-Cash: Savings, money market, checking, and CDs are just a few examples of cash.
+• Cash: Savings, money market, and checking accounts and CDs are just a few examples of cash.
 Generally, there are minimal tax consequences when withdrawing from these accounts.

-Where the “illusion of fairness” comes in is when deciding how to divide the assets.
-They may be divided equally based on the balances shown on the statement.
-However, let’s say one spouse receives a retirement account of $250,000, while the other receives an equal amount of cash.
+The “illusion of fairness” appears if attempting to divide these assets equally based on the balances shown on the statement.
+The statement balance isn’t the whole story.
+Let’s say one spouse receives a retirement account of $250,000, while the other receives an equal amount of cash.
 If the spouse that received the retirement account is subject to 25% tax, the true spending power from that account is $187,500.
 There is a $62,500 liability to Uncle Sam in the future.
 The cash receiving spouse, though, gets to spend the full $250,000.
 It’s equal, but sure isn’t fair!

-Note that not all examples are quite this simple.
-It is important to estimate the potential tax liability attached to all your assets when negotiating your separation agreement.
+Not all examples are quite this simple, though it illustrates a key principle: Estimate the potential tax liability attached to all your assets when negotiating your separation agreement.

 Mistake # 2.
 Failing to Consider the Tax Benefits of Dependents on Both Sides

-In situations where there are dependent children and custody is shared, one common practice is to either divide the dependents (one spouse gets one child, the other gets the other, etc.) or alternate years each spouse gets to claim the child(ren) as dependents.
-However, it should be considered whether the tax benefits of claiming the children are the same for both spouses.
+When a divorce involves dependent children and shared custody, agreeing on who receives the tax benefit of the dependents becomes important.
+One common practice is to split the benefit: one spouse gets one child, the other gets the other.
+Another option is to alternate the years each spouse gets to claim the child(ren) as dependents.
+That said, consider whether the tax benefits of claiming the children are the same for both spouses.
 In cases where one spouse earns a significantly higher income, this may not be the case.

 Here are some of the most common tax benefits only afforded to the spouse that claims the dependent(s):

-Education Credits: If your kids are in college, there are tax credits available to help offset the costs.
-The American Opportunity Credit, generally for those students in their first four years of college, is worth a maximum amount of $2,500 if at least $4,000 of qualifying education expenses are paid for each student.
-For parents that are still supporting graduate students, another credit worth $2,000 is available if more than $10,000 in education expense are paid.
-Neither education credit is allowed, though, for single filers with gross incomes above $90,000 (in 2025).
+• Education Credits: If your kids are in college, tax credits can help offset the costs.
+The American Opportunity Credit, which applies to students in their first four years of college, is worth a maximum amount of $2,500 if at least $4,000 of qualifying education expenses are paid for each student.
+For parents who are still supporting graduate students, another credit worth $2,000 is available if more than $10,000 in education expenses are paid.
+Neither education credit is allowed, though, for single tax filers with gross incomes above $90,000 (in 2025).

-A common theme you likely noticed is that there are income limitations to some of the most valuable benefits to claiming a dependent.
+As you can see, there are income limitations to some of the most valuable benefits to claiming a dependent.
 As such, it is not uncommon for the tax benefit to be significantly higher for one spouse than another.
-If the common practice of alternating or dividing the children being claimed is implemented, the credits the spouses receive collectively may be less.

 Mistake # 3.
-Failing to Plan if Withdrawals from Retirement Accounts are Needed Before Age 59.5
+Failing to Plan for Early Retirement Withdrawals, If Needed

-Divorce often requires a significant financial shift.
-You might need access to retirement funds to cover living expenses, pay off debts, or start over.
+Divorce often requires a significant financial shift, and you might need access to retirement funds to cover living expenses, pay off debts, or start over.
 But withdrawing from your retirement accounts before you're 59 ½ usually comes with a hefty 10% penalty.

-If there is no way to avoid the need to withdraw from retirement accounts before you turn 59.5, there are ways to structure the distribution to avoid the extra 10% penalty cost:
+If there is no way to avoid the withdrawing from retirement accounts before you turn 59.5, you can structure the distribution to avoid the extra 10% penalty cost:

-Distribution from a Qualified Plan to an “Alternate Payee” Pursuant to a “Qualified Domestic Relations Order” (QDRO): To understand this, first we must simplify the legalese.
-First, a qualified plan is a type of retirement account.
-Examples include most workplace plans, including 401(k)s.
+• Distribution from a Qualified Plan to an “Alternate Payee” Via a “Qualified Domestic Relations Order” (QDRO): A qualified plan is a type of retirement account that includes most workplace plans, including 401(k)s.
 They do not, however, include IRAs.
-When qualified plans are divided as part of a divorce, a document must be executed by the court called a Qualified Domestic Relations Order.
-“Alternate payee” simply means a payee other than the owner of the plan.
+When qualified plans such as a 401(k) are divided as part of a divorce, a document must be executed by the court called a Qualified Domestic Relations Order.
+An “alternate payee” is simply a payee other than the owner of the plan.

 Distributions from qualified plans subject to a QDRO are free from the 10% penalty.
 However, mistakes are common here.
 First, the distribution from the plan must be made after the QDRO is processed and before the account is retitled into the new owner spouse’s name.
 As such, these are typically used for one-time distributions needed for immediate liquidity needs such as paying off debts.